 I bought it in a few colors since I think a little sparkle always looks right for the holidays.

 As you can see on the flat package above – a small piece of tulle packs a lot of punch.

-I use all sorts of leftover ribbon and snippets of pretty items that I have accumulated over the past year to embellish the tulle or satin ribbon.
 Vintage looking pins and earrings are perfect for embellishing bows.
 I find them in the bargain bins at the craft store and at thrift stores.
 I think they make a gift look extra special – as do jingle bells.
 I hot glue the pins on and thread the jingle bells through the ribbon or yarn.